SaruDon/slack-tutorial/README.md

 - OAuth integration for social login
 - Proper error management without exposing sensitive information
 - Loading states for all asynchronous operations

+# Channel Management System

+## Overview

+A robust channel management system built with React, TypeScript, and Convex for managing workspace channels.

+This channel management system provides a complete solution for creating, reading, updating, and deleting channels within workspaces.
+It leverages Convex for data management and React hooks for state management.

+## Features

+- Create new channels with custom names
+- Retrieve individual channels by ID
+- List all channels within a workspace
+- Update channel information
+- Remove channels
+- Modal UI for channel creation

+## API Integration

+The system integrates with Convex backend through:

+- `useQuery` hooks for fetching channel data
+- `useMutation` hooks for creating, updating, and removing channels

+## Custom Hooks

+All API operations are wrapped in custom hooks:

+- `useCreateChannel`: Creates a new channel within a workspace
+- `useGetChannel`: Retrieves details of a specific channel by ID
+- `useGetChannels`: Lists all channels within a workspace
+- `useRemoveChannel`: Deletes a channel
+- `useUpdateChannel`: Updates a channel's information

+These hooks handle loading states, errors, and success callbacks for a smooth user experience.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.